TAJIKISTAN – The Trip

 3. Rang-Kul.
 Mountain deserts, salt lakes and sand dunes.

-My hoped for destination was the Wakhan Valley, accessed south from the Pamir Highway.
+My hoped-for destination was the Wakhan Valley, accessed south from the Pamir Highway.
 The valley follows the Afghan border for its entire distance giving a seemingly endless parade of scenic superlatives.
 The 520km trip must be done in 2 days.
-It was made abundantly clear that there was no transport there other than private 4WD vehicles and hitchhiking not a wise option.
+It was made abundantly clear that there was no transport there other than private 4WD vehicles and hitchhiking was not a wise option.
 My driver quoted US$400 for the two-day trip to Khorog and after some negotiation dropped it to 350.
 There were no other tourists in Murgab to share.

 After a quick breakfast, I made my way down to the bazaar and a hoped-for ride to Khorog.
 There were no share taxis visible and I was immediately hustled by a guy in a small truck.
 But he had business to do first and we headed up to his house to load the freshly butchered carcasses of 4 goat and 6 sheep.
 I was able to see the last goat killed and butchered, always interesting as these guys are so practiced.
 I was then invited in to the driver’s house where all the men involved in the butchering came for food and drinks.
-It was interesting to look around the room at the different facial features – the narrow, Roman-nosed, round-eyed Tajiks and the round-faced, small nosed, slightly slant-eyed Pamirs and Kyrzyz.
+It was interesting to look around the room at the different facial features – the narrow, Roman-nosed, round-eyed Tajiks and the round-faced, small-nosed, slightly slant-eyed Pamirs and Kyrzyz.
 Two big plates of boiled mutton and fat appeared along with bread, tea and vodka.
-The lungs, heart, liver and thoracic fat from the most recent butcher were cut into small pieces and fried up and placed on the mat.
+The lungs, heart, liver and thoracic fat from the most recent butcher were cut into small pieces fried up and placed on the mat.
 There were 8 of us sitting on the colourful rugs.
-The wife spoke some English, translated and there were lots of laughs.
+The wife spoke some English and translated and there were lots of laughs.

 After all the carcasses were loaded in the back, we picked up a middle-aged woman passenger from Osh on her way to visit her parents and finally headed out at noon.
 There were some obvious mechanical problems with the truck in town and our luck ran out in the middle of nowhere.
-Two vehicles stopped to help, tools were used, spark plugs removed and several attempts at pushing to jump-start the truck all failed (I am sitting in the truck writing all this as the driver attempts to get things going).
+Two vehicles stopped to help, tools were used, spark plugs were removed and several attempts at pushing to jump-start the truck all failed (I am sitting in the truck writing all this as the driver attempts to get things going).
 It seems the problem is with the gas tank, now removed along with the rear wheel and on the ground to give access.
 I eventually got out my pack, warmer clothes and sleeping bag and bundled up with the woman in the back seat.
 We have water and some food so shouldn’t freeze to death even though the temperature is well below zero.
 Nothing beats shit happening.
-The fuel filter or fuel pump gets fixed and we were on our way again.
+The fuel filter or fuel pump got fixed and we were on our way again.
 A while later, when we pass some trucks, our driver is hailed down as gas is leaking on the ground.
 Again, the wheel comes off and the leak is fixed.
 We finally make it to Alichur, another village on the road.
 Our driver disappeared apparently to get gas.
 We ate and then waited for about 2 hours in the café.
-I started to think the worst – that he has left town and absconded with all our stuff, when a guy comes along in a jeep, picks us up and takes us to his house where the back wheel is off again and our guy is at work on the vehicle again.
+I started to think the worst – that he had left town and absconded with all our stuff when a guy came along in a jeep, picked us up and took us to his house where the back wheel was off again and our guy was at work on the vehicle again.
 So after 6 hours, we are only about a third of the way to Khorog, normally a 6-7-hour drive.

 Every time you enter a house, hospitality is forefront.
 Here in this remote place, tea, bread, cookies and soup appeared.
 It is precisely like every time we entered a yurt in Mongolia.
 Or visited one of my farmer aunts in Southern Saskatchewan.